alwell-kevin/github-repo-getter-cli/README.md

 * Command Line utility that automatically downloads a Repository @branch from your enterprise organization.

 * This package uses HTTPS instead of GIT to retrieve repositories.

-This allows you to retrieve projects securely from within restricted networks by whitelisting a machine IP egress at the network firewall level after SSHing into that machine.
+* Note: This allows you to retrieve projects securely from within restricted networks by whitelisting a machine IP egress at the network firewall level after SSHing into that machine.

 ## USAGE